 Larry Edward, one of several hundred commenters on the rulemaking site, disagreed.
 “No more scanners,” he said in a brief statement.
 “I will do anything to avoid flying because of them and the invasive pat-downs that are occurring at the airports.”

-A recent review of the comments suggested an overwhelming number in favor of abandoning AIT technology and stopping the TSA’s policy of giving a prison-style pat-down to passengers who set off an alarm or who voluntarily opt out.
+A recent review of the comments indicated an overwhelming majority favor discontinuing AIT technology.
+They also support ending the TSA’s practice of conducting pat-downs resembling those in prison for passengers who trigger an alarm or choose to opt out.

 Downplaying the rulemaking

 The TSA is trying to keep these comments to a minimum, say observers.
-They point to the TSA’s own blog post on the subject, published almost two weeks after the release of the rulemaking but deleted within minutes of being posted.
-After receiving questions from many travelers, as well as this reporter, about the missing post, the TSA republished the notice a week later — minus the links to the site where readers could leave a comment.
+They refer to the TSA’s blog post, which was published nearly two weeks after the rulemaking release.
+However, it was swiftly deleted shortly after being posted.
+Following inquiries from travelers, including this reporter, the TSA republished the notice a week later.
+This time, it didn’t include links for readers to leave comments.

 “In this light, it’s likely that one reason the TSA has been so resistant to a public rulemaking process on AIT is the likelihood that it would open the door to renewed demands from consumer, privacy and civil liberties groups for a similar rulemaking on other aspects of the screening process,” he says.

 The agency’s coyness, combined with what critics say is a lack of transparency, has left many doubting that the TSA will do anything meaningful in response to the public comments.

 For some air travelers, no matter what happens, it will be too little, too late.
 They claim that over the past five years, the agency has subjected them to unconstitutional searches.
 This has resulted in violations of their civil rights and assaults on their dignity when flying.
 (Here is our guide on how to handle the TSA when you travel.)